-Spring Training is underway.
-Open Day is looming just around the corner.
-As the Major League Baseball season gets set to swing into action, there are several items of note for the 2020 season.
-Just as optimism will soon fill every ballpark with the start of a new season, at Daktronics we’re excited to showcase some new projects across the MLB landscape.
+Opening Day for the 2020 Major League Baseball season is finally just around the corner.
+As the season gets set to swing into action, there are several items of note and some new projects we are excited to showcase across the MLB landscape for 2020.

 As we prepare for the new season, complete our ballpark checkups and fire up displays, here are 6 things to know for the upcoming season.